Notes

 ABANDONING THE RAID

 The bank is a cruel mistress.
-Leaving the townhouse before it’s cleared is considered abandonment of the venture.
+Leaving the townhouse before it’s cleared is abandonment of the venture.
 No reward.

 Some Guidelines